fbpx

 Holly is a popular choice for North American gardens, and it’s easy to see why.
 This evergreen shrub or tree has glossy leaves and bright red berries that add color throughout the year, which is nice in the winter when the panicle hydrangeas have bare branches.
 Holly can be used as an accent plant in your garden, as a hedge, or even as a topiary specimen.

-In terms of companions for your hollies, panicle hydrangeas work particularly well since both plants like similar growing conditions (sun/partial shade & moist yet well-draining soil).
-The combination of these two plants provides interesting texture contrasts between the broadleaf foliage of the hollies and delicate blooms on hydrangeas – plus you get colorful flowers all summer long.
+Panicle hydrangeas work particularly well with hollies since both plants like similar growing conditions (sun/partial shade & moist yet well-draining soil).
+The combination of these two plants provides interesting texture contrasts between the broadleaf foliage of the hollies and delicate blooms on hydrangeas – plus, you get colorful flowers all summer long.

 Japanese forest grass